 5) Content Publishing and Optimizing WordPress Post and Pages

 Finally, the most important step in WordPress on-page SEO is publishing content.
-There are dozens of plugins that can help in optimizing individual WordPress posts but Yoast SEO plugin is the best for the job.
-To use Yoast for single page optimization, you should begin by identifying the focus keyword you want to rank for.
+There are dozens of plugins that can help in optimizing individual WordPress posts but the Yoast SEO plugin is the best for the job.
+To use Yoast for single-page optimization, you should begin by identifying the focus keyword you want to rank for.
 You should write your post and ensure you include this focus keyword so that you attain a keyword density that ranges from 1% to a maximum of 2.5%.
-You should strategically place the keyword within the content without forcing so that the context flows naturally.
+You should strategically place the keyword within the content without forcing it so that the context flows naturally.

 Example: In my previous tutorial on Installing WordPress on Localhost –Xampp, if I wanted to rank for the keyword ‘installing WordPress’ I would make it my focus keyword.

-We should now place the focus keyword in the post title, Meta description, image alt tags, H1- H6 and ensure the keyword density in the post is between 1% - 2.5%.
+We should now place the focus keyword in the post title, Meta description, image alt tags, H1- H6, and ensure the keyword density in the post is between 1% - 2.5%.
 As you add the keyword you should ensure to check if the SEO status changes to green.
 Green shows the page is well optimized for search engines.

-You can vary the keyword to see which get the best SEO score before you publish the post.
+You can vary the keyword to see which gets the best SEO score before you publish the post.
 You should also ensure all the images including the featured image have the Alt tag set up.
 You can add the Alt tag as you publish the image on your post or can click on the image edit link to add the alt tag.

 These are some of the best ways to begin your WordPress on-page search engine optimization.
-Although these are some of the best practices, the list of things to do is not exhaustive but your best guide should be to ensure each of the post and page you publish is well optimized for the focus keyword.
-Yoast is one of the many plugins that you can use to optimize the posts and pages.
+Although these are some of the best practices, the list of things to do is not exhaustive but your best guide should be to ensure each of the posts and pages you publish is well optimized for the focus keyword.
+Yoast is one of the many plugins that you can use to optimize posts and pages.
 I hope this article helps you get started with on-page WordPress SEO, if you have any questions or additional comments feel free to share using the comments section below.